 Drought or inconsistent watering is the most common reason that fig fruit falls off the tree.
 This is also the reason that this fig tree problem commonly affects fig trees in containers.

 To correct this, make sure that your fig is receiving enough water.
-If it’s in the ground, the tree should receive at least 2 inches of water a week, either through rainfall or watering.
-If you are manually watering to prevent dropping figs, remember that a fig tree’s roots can reach out several feet away from the trunk, so make sure that you are watering the entire root system, not just the at the trunk.
+If it’s in the ground, the tree should receive at least 2 inches (5 cm.) of water a week, either through rainfall or watering.
+If you are manually watering to prevent dropping figs, remember that a fig tree’s roots can reach out several feet (about a meter) away from the trunk, so make sure that you are watering the entire root system, not just the at the trunk.

 If the fig tree is in a container, make sure to water daily in warm weather and twice daily in hot weather to prevent fig tree fruit drop.